Neil M BlaneyPrincipal

 Janet McCormackLegal Secretary

 Janet McCormack has worked for various Solicitors and she started with Desmond Mullaney & Co. in Malahide, almost forty years ago.
-She then moved to Gerard Scallan & O’Brien and worked there for a one of the partners and her focus was mainly in the area of commercial law.
+She then moved to Gerard Scallan & O’Brien and worked there for one of the partners and her focus was mainly in the area of commercial law.
 During her time at the firm Janet also worked for other partners, covering litigation, conveyancing, probate, personal injury and family law.
 Janet has been working for Neil Blaney & Co. for over two decades and has amassed a wealth of experience in general law practice including conveyancing, probate, personal injury, family law and litigation.